BIM Execution Plan (BXP) – What, Why, When and How

 * We don’t share your personal info with anyone.
 Check out our Privacy Policy for more information.

-BIM Execution Timeline
+Types of BIM Execution Plan

 Pre-Contract: Response to EIR (Employer’s Information Requirements)